rooklift/nibbler/README.md

 Mac builds have been made by [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) and [Zamana](https://github.com/Zamana/nibbler) - the last of which is probably the most up-to-date.

+## Mac install script

 Alternatively, MacOS users can run the following *one-liner* to assemble Nibbler locally.
-This removes any codesigning issues (Gatekeeper refusing to open unauthorized apps) by building Nibbler on-the-fly.
+This (hopefully) removes any codesigning issues (Gatekeeper refusing to open unauthorized apps) by building Nibbler on-the-fly, though I can't test it myself:

 ```bash
 curl -L https://raw.githubusercontent.com/rooklift/nibbler/master/files/scripts/install-macos.sh | bash
 ```